Mahiro-xi/8mb-videocompressor/README.md

  When the process is finished, output.mp4 will be output.
 If it is working properly, the size should be less than 8MB.

+## Build
+It can be built for Windows with PyInstaller.<br>
+`pyinstaller "main.py" --add-data "./ffmpeg.exe;." --onefile --noconsole`<br>
+ --noconsole option may cause problems.
+Please remove it if you get an error.
 ## ToDo📝
 - Create a decent GUI and support drag-and-drop.<br>
   It seems that I need to learn Threading to develop GUI.
 That's a lot of work.